usingh12/ECE285_MLIP_Project/README.md

             - _utils_main.py - utility functions for RCNNs
             - _utils.py - utility functions for main RCNN builders
             - utils_box.py - utility functions for calculating mAP
-    - Demo_FasterRCNN.ipynb - demo file for Faster-RCNN implementation.
+    - Demo_FasterRCNN.ipynb - demo file for Faster-RCNN (16) implementation.
 This file plots statistics, detects on test images, and generates detected video files as output.
+Kindly note that you need to download checkpoint.pth.tar from the above mentioned Google Drive link and place it in checkpoint_fasterrcnn folder before running this.
-Kindly note that you need tow download checkpoint.pth.tar from the above mentioned Google Drive link and place it in checkpoint_fasterrcnn folder before running this.
+    - Demo_FasterRCNN32.ipynb - demo file for Faster-RCNN (32) implementation.
+This file plots statistics, detects on test images, and generates detected video files as output.
+Kindly note that you need to download checkpoint.pth.tar from the above mentioned Google Drive link and place it in checkpoint_fasterrcnn folder before running this.
-    - eval_fasterrcnn.py - used to calculate and display evaluation loss and mAP on VOC Test Set.
+    - eval_fasterrcnn.py - used to calculate and display evaluation loss and mAP on VOC Test Set for Faster-RCNN (16).
+    - eval_fasterrcnn32.py - used to calculate and display evaluation loss and mAP on VOC Test Set for Faster-RCNN (32).
-    - Faster_RCNN_Detection.jpg - Detection example for Faster-RCNN
+    - Faster_RCNN_Detection.jpg - Detection example for Faster-RCNN (16)
-    - Faster_RCNN_Stats.jpg - Plotted Stats for Faster-RCNN
+    - Faster_RCNN_Stats.jpg - Plotted Stats for Faster-RCNN (16)
-    - Faster_RCNN_Video.avi - Video Detected File for Faster-RCNN
+    - Faster_RCNN_Video.avi - Video Detected File for Faster-RCNN (16)
+    - Faster_RCNN_Detection32.jpg - Detection example for Faster-RCNN (32)
+    - Faster_RCNN_Stats32.jpg - Plotted Stats for Faster-RCNN (32)
+    - Faster_RCNN_Video32.avi - Video Detected File for Faster-RCNN (32)
-    - train_fasterrcnn.py - used to perform training on Faster-RCNN
+    - train_fasterrcnn.py - used to perform training on Faster-RCNN (16)
+    - train_fasterrcnn32.py - used to perform training on Faster-RCNN (32)

 - SSD/ - files for SSD implementation:
     - Video_experiments/ - folder that contains video test and detected file